 3. Decide whether to FASTPASS or not to FASTPASS

 Disneyland offers FASTPASS for Fantasmic!, but the park also offers quite a bit of standby viewing.
 There are pros and cons to using FASTPASS.
-A FASTPASS guarantees you will see the show in a spot close to the water.
+A Fantasmic FASTPASS guarantees you will see the show in a spot close to the water.
 However, the viewing section is very crowded and is a bit off to the right side.
-If using FASTPASS, arrive super early if you want to be at the front of the section, on the rail and closest to center.
+If using FASTPASS, arrive super early (at least 30 minutes before the start of the return time stated on the Fantasmic FASTPASS) if you want to be at the front of the section, on the rail and closest to center.
+A line will form, and you want to be near the front of it.
 Being crammed in like sardines behind taller people is no fun!
-FASTPASS saves you about an hour in the evening compared to getting a good standby location, since you will have to arrive early even with a FASTPASS to get the best spot.
+FASTPASS saves you about half an hour in the evening compared to getting a good standby location, since you will have to arrive early even with a FASTPASS to get the best spot.
 If you want a FASTPASS, you'll need to collect one before they run out in the morning, which can make for a very long day in the park for small tadpoles.

 The good news is that you can obtain your next attraction FASTPASS right away since Fantasmic! is disconnected from the ride FASTPASS system.
 So it does not prevent you from getting another FASTPASS.
 If you send one person with the tickets to collect FASTPASSes, keep in mind that all group members must have entered the park and activated their tickets to be able to get a FASTPASS.
 Sorry, you can’t leave the tadpoles asleep in bed while a parent obtains all the FASTPASSes.
 First-come, first-served, or as we always say, the early frog gets the flies!
 It’s going to be a long day for the froglets, so you’d better plan a nap or pool time in the middle to get them through until show time.

 There are a few things to know about using FASTPASS for Fantasmic!
 You do not have a choice of show times.
 They will distribute all tickets for the first show and then start distributing for the second show.
 You cannot hold a ticket for both, so choose wisely!
 When exactly the switchover occurs can vary on how many people are acquiring FASTPASSes that day.
 It could be in the morning (most likely) or even early afternoon.
 Just keep checking if you really want the second show (although, see Disneyland Fantasmic! tip #4 below if you are considering the late show).
-Shows like Fantasmic! and World of Color in Disney California Adventure still use the paper ticket FASTPASSes and cannot be obtained through Disneyland MaxPass (a paid option of reserving FASTPASSes through your smartphone).
 The FASTPASS machines are located in Frontierland near Frontier Landing, which is where you will return with your FASTPASS ticket before show time.
 Hold on to that ticket!

-There are a number of stand-by viewing areas, and we think they offer a pretty decent view of the show.
-There are multiple standing-only, stand-by areas for viewing, although the one at the water on the left side of the dock is seated on the ground.
+There are a number of standby viewing areas, and we think they offer a pretty decent view of the show for those who arrive early.
+There are multiple standing-only, standby areas for viewing, although the one at the water on the left side of the dock is seated on the ground.
 Most of the viewing areas are a tier or two behind and above the Fantasmic! dining package viewing areas in front of New Orleans Square.
 They run from Pirates of the Caribbean to the Haunted Mansion.
 If you get there early enough, you can have a great, unobstructed view of the action.
-The bridge by Pirates of the Caribbean is also a stand-by viewing area that gets you a little higher up and is perfectly centered.
+The bridge by Pirates of the Caribbean is also a standby viewing area that gets you a little higher up and is perfectly centered.
 If you want to catch the first show, arrive two hours early and claim a spot behind a planter railing or bridge railing for the best view.
 You can usually get a pretty decent view an hour before show time but you are not likely to get front row on a railing at that point.
 You can always ask a Cast Member about viewing areas if you aren't sure.